Resonious/exposure/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/fasttrace.
+Bug reports and pull requests are welcome on GitHub at https://github.com/Resonious/fasttrace.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

+This gem borrows a lot of code from the ruby-prof project, and thus we also include [ruby-prof's license](https://github.com/ruby-prof/ruby-prof/blob/b235b8784834f6bcc78d73b9c0cbad8a92b54811/LICENSE).